artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 On failure, a command should:

 * Print nothing to stdout
-* Exit non-zero (Archivematica does not assign special significance to non-zero exit codes)
+* Exit non-zero

+Archivematica does not assign special significance to non-zero exit codes.

 A command can print anything to stderr on success or error, but this is purely informational - Archivematica won't do anything special with it.
 Anything